Wyoming, Michigan: Fisher's Station

 David Fisher arrived in Wyoming in 1857 and acquired land from Gordon's estate, replacing Gordon's old Buck Creek mill, which had burned down, and built a replacement.
 Fisher would then construct cabins along the west side of Burlingame Avenue which housed Fisher and the millers he employed.
 Operations for Fisher would expand further south on Buck Creek where he would extract lime and peat, later building a second mill on a plot of land he purchased from William Ferry in the southeast portion of the township.
-In 1869 a station on the Grand Rapids and Indiana Railroad was constructed and in 1870, Fisher had a town platted called "Fisher's Station", which would develop around the railroad station.
+In 1869, a station on the Grand Rapids and Indiana Railroad was constructed, and in 1870, Fisher had a town platted called "Fisher's Station," which would develop around the railroad station.
 A post office was constructed in 1871 and the area was platted in December 1873.
 The population of Wyoming Township grew to 2,008 in 1874 while the population of Fisher's Station was 65 in 1888.
-Fisher, along with his brother and business partner James, would retire in Grand Rapids and lived as wealthy men for the rest of their lives.
-During the township's early history, the then rural community would often produce agricultural goods and travel to Grand Rapids to sell their products.
+Fisher, along with his brother and business partner, James, would retire in Grand Rapids and lived as wealthy men for the rest of their lives.
+During the township's early history, the then rural community would often produce agricultural goods and farmers would travel to Grand Rapids to sell their products.